m42e/mayan-automatic-metadata/README.md

 # About Mayan automatic metadata

+> [!WARNING]
+> This is currently unmaintained, as my use-case is done and I see this as a proof of concept.
+> Feel free to contact me if you like to maintain it.

 I wanted to be able to have my documents automatically tagged as I don't like to repeat these kinds of tasks over and over again.

 This MAM *mayan automatic metadata* tool consists of three parts: